sanjana220200/AirBNB_EnsembleProject/README.md

 ## Files Included:
 The following files are included in this project:

-1) Airbnb_Data_Analysis_and_Price_Prediction_Final.ipynb: This Jupyter notebook contains the code for data cleaning, exploratory data analysis, feature engineering, and model training and evaluation.
+1) Airbnb_Price_Prediction_main_code.ipynb: This Jupyter notebook contains the code for data cleaning, exploratory data analysis, feature engineering, and model training and evaluation.

 2) data/AB_NYC_2019.csv: This is the original dataset obtained from Kaggle.